soumya92/barista/README.md

 **This is not an official Google product**

-*This project is currently not stable, updating may randomly break modules and/or bars.
-See the [stable-api milestone](https://github.com/soumya92/barista/milestone/1) for progress towards a stable API.*
+*This project is in progress.
+The core API is stable, but user bars may still break on updates.
+See the [Release (v1) Project](https://github.com/soumya92/barista/projects/3) for progress towards a stable release.*

+Also look at the [stable-api sample](https://github.com/soumya92/barista/tree/master/samples/stable-api) to see what APIs are considered stable.
+As a general rule, any code in the stable-api sample will continue to work across updates.

 ## Features